 The police officer eyed my mother suspiciously.

 My father was pacing back and forth, gripping a phone in his hand.
 I tried to creep into the house unheard.
-Liza dragged me into the living room and shoved me toward the table.
+Instead, Liza dragged me into the living room and shoved me toward the table.
 I hit the corner, and all it knocked the breath out of me.

-“It’s not my fault; he ran too fast.”
+“This is not my fault; he ran too fast.”

 “Why didn’t you get mom?!”